HIPAA, marketing and advertising: How to run compliant campaigns in healthcare

 How to run compliant ad campaigns under HIPAA

-- Remove marketing pixels from your password-protected apps and websites, such as patient portals.
-On top of that, consider limiting their use to your homepage.
-As explained above, some subpages of your website, such as blog posts about a specific disease or treatment, may still contain health information and pass it to the advertising platform.
+• Remove marketing pixels from your password-protected apps and websites, such as patient portals.
+Consider limiting their use to your homepage.
+Some subpages of your website, such as blog posts about a specific disease or treatment, may still contain health information and can pass it to advertising platforms.

-- Strip your data of any traces of PHI before you push it to the ad networks.
+• Strip your data of any traces of PHI before you push it to ad networks.
 Make sure to get rid of any unique identifiers and pieces of data that would allow an individual to be identified.
 Follow the privacy guidelines of your chosen ad platform.

-- Consider using a safe tag management system for better control over the information you send to the ad platforms.
-This way, you will control where and when the pixel is allowed to run.
+• Consider using a safe tag management system for better control over the information you send to the ad platforms.
+This way, you will control where and when pixels are allowed to run.

 Let’s consider three scenarios: